subhu-darkknight72/OperatingSystems_Lab/README.md

 ## Assignment 5 : Semaphores to synchronize between threads
  A system with a hotel having N rooms and X cleaning staff and Y guests with randomly allocated priorities.
 Semaphores will be used to allow multiple threads to access critical sessions, and there will be X threads modeling cleaning staff behavior and Y threads modeling guest behavior.
 Functionalities of main components are:

-- **Main thread :** A <code>iterative TCP server</code> to allow client programs to get the system date and time from the server.
-The client displays the date and time on the screen, and terminates.
+- **Main thread :** guest and cleaning staff threads are created.
+Semaphores are initialized to control access to hotel rooms for these threads.
 - **Guest thread :** Write a simple TCP iterative server and client to evaluate arithmetic expressions
 - **Cleaning Staff thread :** Write a simple TCP iterative server and client to evaluate arithmetic expressions